 Pantone laid out a lot of stellar trending colors for 2014.
 From Radiant Orchid, which was in every retailer imaginable, Cayenne, Sand, Paloma, and more, they all brought different strengths to the color palette to fashion in 2014.
 However, none of these colors were quite as captivating as “Dazzling Blue.”
 Bold, bright, and exceptionally sharp, Dazzling Blue appeared in collections throughout the year.

 It’s not really that surprising that bomber jackets were the favorite spring/summer trend for 2014.
 They’re versatile, edgy and on trend, so what’s not to love?
 Whether they were embellished with sequins and patches, patched together in mixed prints or reminiscent of your high school varsity jacket, the bomber jacket was a great piece to add to any look in spring/summer.

 Autumn/Winter Trend – Knit Layers

 Knit layers have always been a staple of fall fashion, but 2014’s take on this classic trend really played with proportion and texture in an incredibly innovative way.
-Whether it was large cozy sweaters layered on top of maxi skirts, knit tops paired with knit pants or large knit scarfs with a draping knit dress, this trend proved that you can be comfortable and fashionable at the same time, which we’re HUGE fans of.
+Whether it was large cozy sweaters layered on top of maxi skirts, knit tops paired with knit pants or large knit scarfs with a draping knit dress, this trend proved that you can be comfortable and fashionable at the same time, which I’m a HUGE fan of.

-We posted about the H&M and Alexander Wang collab when it first dropped in early November and it seems like a lot of you agreed with our sentiment: this collection rocked.
-Containing leather pieces, comfortable crop tops, cut out tops and “Wang,” on every item, Alexander Wang X H&M had a strong sporty/street wear vibe that was super cool.
+This collection rocked.
+Containing leather pieces, comfortable crop tops, cut out tops, and “Wang,” on every item, Alexander Wang X H&M had a strong sporty/street wear vibe that was super cool.